cmdr2/forest-flight-vr/README.md

 # Freebird
 A forest-themed VR demo, for GOmmunity's April 2019 developer challenge (https://discord.gg/jeJscNh).
-Currently built for: Oculus Go and GearVR.
+Currently built for: Oculus Go, GearVR and Daydream.

 You can download [this APK](https://github.com/cmdr2/freebird-vr/raw/master/Freebird-Oculus.apk) and install with `adb install Freebird-Oculus.apk` to try it out!